rhashimoto/sqwab/README.md

     * Emscripten SDK version - This is the [Emscripten toolchain]([url](https://emscripten.org/docs/tools_reference/emsdk.html)https://emscripten.org/docs/tools_reference/emsdk.html) version.
 By default, this is something close to current when I created the workflow.
 * A successful run of the workflow will produce a new [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github) on your fork with an attached file containing the built artifacts.

-If you want to change the workflow itself, it is under .github/workflows/build.yml.
+If you want to change the workflow itself, they are under .github/workflows/.

 If the build workflow fails with an error like `HTTP 403: Resource not accessible by integration`, you may need to change your [GitHub Actions permissions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#managing-github-actions-permissions-for-your-repository).
 Make sure that "Workflow permissions" is set to "Read and write permissions".